 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets

 Aspect North-facing or East-facing or South-facing or West-facing

 pHAcid, Alkaline, Neutral

-Propagate by seed and semi-hardwood cuttings
+Propagate by seed in autumn and semi-hardwood cuttings in summer

 Suggested planting locations and garden types